pyrrhicPachyderm/pluribus/README.md

 ### The Configuration File

-Pluribus' configuration uses the [TOML](https://github.com/toml-lang/toml) format.
+Pluribus' configuration file uses the [TOML](https://github.com/toml-lang/toml) format.
 Note that this means you can use `#` to begin a comment within it.

 Pluribus' configuration file can be divided into two parts.